IliyaM0/Better-GUI-Calculator/README.md

 /requirements.exe → EXE-file for running manually

-## 📚 Created for learning and practice purposes.
+## 📚 Created for learning and practice purposes

 _By Iliya (Eliya) Mosadegh_